emilefournout/42_cursus_push_swap/README.md

   The goal is to sort all the disk into the first stack.

-  1: Compil project
+  1: Compil project :arrow_down: :arrow_down: :arrow_down:

     make && make bonus

-  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number:
+  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number: :arrow_down: :arrow_down: :arrow_down:

     ./push_swap 50 20 35 21 1
     ./push_swap 999 22 99 33 88 4 0 -2 8876 5678909876543 -4